fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2023/final-project/final-project.md

 ### Milestone 1: Project Proposal

 The first milestone for the final project is proposing what you and your team will work on.
-You should start by brainstorming ideas with your teammates, and then reaching out for feedback.
+You should start by brainstorming ideas with your teammate, and then reaching out for feedback.

 #### M1 Objectives